Most unsolved revenue-related problems are really two problems.

 The trouble with many investigations into revenue-related problems is that the investigators jump to quantification methods much too early.
 Sending out a survey that says “Why did you cancel?” or “Why did you sign up?” is about the easiest thing you can do.
 But the data you get from launching these surveys prior to having a full understanding of the many reasons people behave the way they do won’t give you answers you can use.

 For example: on one client churn investigation, a survey that pre-dated investigative work asked people to choose one of 6 responses as the main reason for why they canceled their account.
-My study found not 29 unique reasons for churn – more than 4X the answers we thought to ask about.
+My open-ended study found 29 unique reasons for churn – more than 4X the answers we thought to ask about.

 “I wanted to see if your product could work for a specific project my team is starting”